First examine the docker container listing with the powerful option '--format'

 All the above nice commands will be helpful for the pipelines, Containerization makes CI/CD seamless.

-We could add the following alias lines to our .bashrc or .bashprofile where docker command executable:
+We could add the following alias lines to our .bashrc or .bash_profile or .bash_aliases where you can add all simplified docker command as alias:

 alias cleanall='docker container rm $(docker ps -a -q)'